AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 1. Tailor your prompt with the **[!UICONTROL Image settings]** option:

     * **[!UICONTROL Aspect ratio]**: This determines the width and height of the asset.
 You have the option to choose from common ratios such as 16:9, 4:3, 3:2, or 1:1, or you can enter a custom size.
-    * **[!UICONTROL Color & tone]**: The overall appearance of the colors within an image and the mood or atmosphere it conveys.
     * **[!UICONTROL Content type]**: This categorizes the nature of the visual element, distinguishing between different forms of visual representation such as photos, graphics, or art.
     * **[!UICONTROL Visual intensity]**: You can control the image's impact by adjusting its intensity.
 A lower setting (2) will create a softer, more restrained appearance, while a higher setting (10) will make the image more vibrant and visually powerful.
     * **[!UICONTROL Color & tone]**: The overall appearance of the colors within an image and the mood or atmosphere it conveys.